ibm-cloud-docs/secure-enterprise/connect-git.md

-Connecting a project to a Git repository works best with a new project that doesn't contain any configurations.
-If your project contains configurations, those configurations aren't saved to your repository.
 In a project, draft configurations can be saved to any branch in your repository.
 However, you can validate and deploy draft configurations only after they are merged to the branch in your repository that manages your CD pipelines.
 You must also sync the updates from your repository into your project by updating configurations before you can validate and deploy those configurations.
 You can automate this update by using the [`project.config.update`](/apidocs/projects#update-config) API method or by using the [`ibmcloud project config-update`](/docs/secure-enterprise?topic=secure-enterprise-projects-cli#project-cli-config-update-command) CLI command.
 {: important}

 ## Before you begin